corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 There is no silver bullet, but if you avoid the most common ways to shoot yourself in the foot, you pick up the language much faster.
 Rust is a day 2 language.
 You won't "feel" as productive as in your first week of Go or Python, but stick it out and it will pay off.
 Good luck and have fun!

+{{ next_steps(context="Already an experienced engineer (in Python, Go, or another language) but still unsure about Rust best practices, architecture, or code review?", source="flattening-rusts-learning-curve") }}